Frequently Asked Questions about Pending Transactions

 How do pending transactions affect my account balance?

 Pending transactions let you know how much money is slated to be withdrawn from your account and may or may not be reflected in your available account balance.
-You can double-check by adding up the pending transactions to verify there's enough money in your account to cover them.
+You can double-check by adding up these transactions to verify there's enough money in your account to cover them.

 Is it possible to have a pending transaction amount that’s different than the actual amount?